 As a recap, SAP Data Warehouse Cloud is an analytic and persona-driven data warehouse-as-a-service tailored for business and IT users.
 It provides instant access to data via pre-built business content and adapters to integrate data from various sources.
 It is scalable, elastic, open and flexible, making it suitable for any company of any size.

 In this blog we will handle the specific “Connection” service, used to connect more than 20 types of datasources.
 You can check all available technologies in in the SAP Help Portal – Connection Types.

-As an example, we have logged on SAP Data Warehouse Cloud, and created a new Space, named “DASC SHOWCASE” (DASC stands for SAP Data & Analytics Solutions in the Cloud).
+As an example, we have logged on SAP Data Warehouse Cloud, and created a new Space, named “DASC SHOWCASE” (DASC stands for SAP HANA Database & Analytics Solutions in the Cloud).

 Once created, we have to access the “DASC SHOWCASE” Space, and hit the “plus” (+) button in order to create a new “Connection”:

 Let’s now work on multiple scenarios for loading data into SAP Data Warehouse Cloud.